zieren/eltern-emailer/README.md

 }
 ```

-Now use your platform's automation (Task Scheduler on Windows, cron on Linux) to have it run Eltern-Emailer as desired.
-You can start it once and use its own polling interval management:
+Now use your platform's automation (`Startup` directory or Task Scheduler on Windows, cron on
+Linux) to have it run Eltern-Emailer as desired.
+You can start it once and use its own polling
+interval management:

 ```
 node main.js